The Role of Static Transfer Switches – How fast do They Switch?

-By the use of silicon-controlled rectifiers (SCRs) which, having no reliance on moving parts, allowing the transfer to be made extremely super fast, in fact Power Continuity STS are the most reliable in the industry.
+Using silicon-controlled rectifiers (SCRs) which, have no reliance on moving parts.
+This allows the transfer to be made extremely super fast, in fact Power Continuity STS are the most reliable in the industry.

 As static switches are so vital to Data Centre resilience, what can go wrong?